xyugen/slot-game-machine/README.md

 4. Your credit balance and score will be updated accordingly.
 5. Click the "Show Scores" button to view the high scores.

+## How to Add Slot Machine Items

+If you want to add to the slot machine, follow these steps.

+1. Prepare your item images in PNG format.
+2. Copy the PNG images to the `assets/slot_machine_items/` folder in the project directory.
+3. Make sure the image filenames are unique and descriptive, e.g., `banana.png`, `balloon.png`, `coin.png`, etc.

+The application will automatically load an use these new images as slot machine items during the game.
+The new items will appear on the reels along with the existing ones, adding variety and excitement to the gameplay.

+Please note that the slot machine items' images should at least approximately have the same dimensions as the existing ones to ensure a visually consistent user experience.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.